 4. The judge will then hear the cases put forward by both parties and take the necessary action.

-Although this is a daunting process, your solicitor will be with you every step of the way ensuring that you are prepared and aware of all possible outcomes.
+Although this is a daunting process, your best family solicitor will be with you every step of the way ensuring that you are prepared and aware of all possible outcomes.

 It is recommended that initially you attempt to calmly communicate with your ex-partner in an attempt to reach a fair solution.
 In some instances, the custodial parent may be preventing access due to the child’s reluctance.
 Despite this, the right to visitation is only permitted when the court deems it to be in the child’s best interest.
 It is therefore the role of the custodial parent to encourage and ensure the child does see their other parent, irrespective of the child’s wishes.